-RNSG2333 Nursing Practicum III Nursing Practicum III applies concept learned in RNSG2318 to provide safe, quality, patient-centered care to a diverse patient population focusing on complex medical/surgical conditions of the high acuity patient and family.
-Applies nursing theory of patients with high acuity, complex, and multi-system conditions, communication, collaboration, caring and critical thinking/clinical reasoning necessary for safe, patient centered nursing care to developmentally and culturally diverse adults and elderly patients.
+RNSG2333 Nursing Practicum III Nursing Practicum III, applies concept learned in Nursing Process III to provide safe, quality, patient-centered care to a diverse patient population focusing on complex medical/surgical conditions of the high acuity patient and family.
+Applies nursing theory of patients with high acuity, complex, and multisystem conditions, communication, collaboration, caring, and critical thinking/clinical reasoning necessary for safe, patient-centered nursing care to developmentally and culturally diverse adult and elderly patients.
 Incorporates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the professional nurse into the care of patients in a variety of healthcare settings.
-Demonstrates the application of knowledge and skills learned in the corequisite nursing course, RNSG2318.
+Demonstrates the application of knowledge and skills learned in the co-requisite nursing course, Nursing Process III.
 3 credits.

 SOCI2013 Introduction to Sociology An introduction to the theories, concepts, and basic principles used in the study of group life, social institutions, and social processes.
 3 credits.
-ACTS: SOCI 1013.
+ACTS: SOCI1013